edelvalle/reactor/README.md

 #### Event arguments

-Reactor sends the implicit arguments you pass on the `on` template tag, but also sends implicit arguments.
+Reactor sends the explicit arguments you pass on the `on` template tag, but also sends implicit arguments.
 The implicit arguments are taken from the `form` the element handling the event is in or from the whole component otherwise.

 Examples:

-Here any event inside that component will have the implicit argument `x` being send to the backend.
+Here any event inside that component will have the implicit argument `x` being sent to the backend.

 ```html
 <div {% tag-header %}>